 All 4 parts of Medicare are available during the Open Enrollment Period.

 Original Medicare is provided by the Federal government and comes in 2 parts—Part A and Part B:

 - Medicare Part A is hospital insurance.
 It has no premium cost if you’ve paid payroll taxes for at least 10 years.

 - Medicare Part B is medical insurance.
-It requires you to pay premiums, copays and deductibles, like similar to private insurance companies.
-In 2022, the Part B premium is $170.10 (or higher depending on your income).
+It requires you to pay premiums, copays and deductibles, like private insurance companies.
+In 2023, the Part B premium is $164.90 or higher, depending on your income.

 Beyond Original Medicare, there is further coverage through Parts C and D: